rodrez/rodrez/README.md

 **About Me:**

 I'm a Software Engineer student and Business Intelligence Analyst.
 I am constantly trying to learn more about programming.
-I have work with Web Development, Data Science, Scraping, and Automation.
+I have worked with Web Development, Data Science, Scraping, and Automation.
 <br /><br />

 **Languages and Tools:**